How to reduce your Capital Gains Tax

 Another strange term, but the concept is similar to Bed & ISA.
 It originally stems from the practice of ‘bed and breakfasting’ which is to sell shares only to repurchase them again the same day.
 The reason for doing this is that where the shares go up in value, you dispose of them and utilise your CGT exemption to cover any gain.
 You buy them back because they are likely to continue increasing in value.
 When you dispose of them in the future, the gain will be calculated between the repurchased higher value as opposed to the original value when they were first purchased.
 This practice has now been abolished by a 30-day rule which dictates that 30 days must elapse before you can buy the same shares again.
 However, a legitimate loophole around this is to sell the shares and get your spouse or partner to purchase them.
 That way you can keep valuable assets within the family whilst still minimising any CGT when it comes to future disposals.

 10. Elect for holdover relief to reduce capital gains tax

 Holdover relief allows you to avoid CGT when you gift business assets (or certain types of shares) to someone or sell it to them for a lower price than their value.
 There are certain qualifying criteria in order to be allowed to do this, but if holdover relief is used, it means you pass on the CGT liability to the recipient should they dispose of the asset in the future.
 Not only that but their CGT will be calculated based on the difference in value of the asset at the time of their disposal and the original cost to you.
 To illustrate, say that you gifted a piece of land to your child that cost you £10,000 but was worth £50,000 at the time of transfer.
 Were you not to use holdover relief, your CGT would be calculated based on £40,000 worth of gain.
 With holdover relief, you pay no CGT but should your child sell the land in the future and it increases in value to £100,000, their CGT would be calculated based on £90,000 worth of gain.
 Holdover relief is not applied to CGT automatically and must be jointly claimed between yourself and the recipient.
 For help with claiming holdover relief, please get in touch via the contact form so that we can assist you.

 There may be further ways you can reduce your CGT which are dependent upon your individual circumstances.
-If you are making large disposals and want to minimise your tax liability, book a free consultation by completing the form below to find out how we can help.
+If you are making large disposals and want to minimise your tax liability, book a consultation call by completing the form below to find out how we can help.